It doesn't matter how close your staff is, a grievance will crop up. To prepare for when it does, here are some do's and don'ts to keep in mind.

 "Having a record would come in handy for future grievances of the same nature," said Wang.
 "Plus, it … always pay[s] to have notes around, especially when you need to get back on certain details."

-Once a dispute is settled, it's important that management conducts a postmortem on how things went.
-Being able to locate pain points throughout the process while finding ways to eliminate them not only makes things better for the company, but it engenders a workplace environment where employees are more willing to bring up their issues instead of looking for work elsewhere.
+Once a dispute is settled, it's important that management conducts a thorough investigation on how things went.
+Being able to locate weak points throughout the process while finding ways to eliminate them not only makes things better for the company, but it engenders a workplace environment where employees are more willing to bring up their issues instead of looking for work elsewhere.

 "After the grievance is over, I would go back and review the issue and the decision made to see if anything could have been handled differently or if there is any room for improvement," Koch said.
 "In the end, make sure you have gotten to the root of the cause, so it does not come back up again, and it is a long-lasting solution."